Do-It-Yourself Nature Crafting: Leaf Printing, Stamping and Fall Learning Fun

 Fall is my favorite time of year and October is when true Autumn weather arrives in Louisiana.
 Since the leaves don't change colors as much here as they do for you up there in the northern states, we like to capture the feeling of fall with crafts.

-One project that both children and adults enjoy is make leaf prints.
+One project which is a great culminating activity for a fall tree study unit (that both children and adults will enjoy) is making leaf prints.
 The leaves can still be green for this and if you use fabric paint as a medium, you can make delightful T-shirts, bags, aprons, place mats or any number of pretty fall designs that can be kept for years.

-You can also use leaves and other prints or stamps on paper for scrap booking projects and cards.
+You can also use leaves and other prints or stampers on paper for scrap booking projects such as fall cards and tree study booklets in the classroom.
 It's easy to create your own stampers (rubber and vegetable).
 I'll teach you a few tricks that I've learned through the years.

 Pattern of Autumn Leaves